 All good things must come to an end.
 And it looks like the WFOE / VIE structure is in its twilight year, as Chinese officials recently announced potential plans to uproot the system.
 The proposed law would essentially eradicate the current ecosystem by disallowing foreign control of entities that primarily operate in the Chinese marketplace.

 Who are some of the mega players that stand to lose big if Chinese officials ratify the statute?
-Sina Corp. and Weibo Corp. are largely controlled by international investors, and, as such, may be Hulk-slapped by the impending change.
+Sina Corp. and Weibo Corp. are largely controlled by international investors and would be Hulk-slapped by the proposed change.

-What Will Be The Main Consequences For Businesses Affected By The Chinese Law Change?
+The Main Consequences For Businesses Affected By The Proposed Chinese Law Change?

 To be clear: the law hasn’t yet passed; it’s only been proposed.
-If, though, Chinese officials do green light the statute, foreign investors in affected companies will most likely have to sell their controlling stakes – or liquidate.
+If, though, Chinese officials do green light the statute, affected foreign investors will most likely have to sell their controlling stakes – or liquidate.